QubitPi/management-blogs/docs/_posts/2022-08-08-artificial-neural-networks.md

 the Backpropagation algorithm for feedforward networks containing **two** layers of sigmoid units, with _units at each layer connected to all units from the preceding layer_.

+The algorithm begins by constructing a network with the desired number of hidden and output units and initializing all network weights to small random values.
+Given this fixed network structure, the main loop of the algorithm then repeatedly iterates over the training examples.
+For each training example, it applies the network to the example, calculates the error of the network output for this example, computes the gradient with respect to the error on this example, then updates all weights in the network.
+This gradient descent step is iterated (often thousands of times, using the same training examples multiple times) until the network performs acceptably well

 > Backpropagation(training_examples, $$\eta$$, $$\mathit{n_{in}}$$, $$\mathit{n_{out}}$$, $$\mathit{n_{hidden}}$$)
 >
 > * Each training example is a pair of the form $$\left< \vec{\mathit{x}}, \mathit{\vec{t}} \right>$$, where